we are a work in progress

 Being wholly embodied requires the healing of our fragmentation.

-I am dedicated to paying attention to what occurs within me and within my surroundings when it comes to biases, privileges, and felt senses of belonging.
+I am dedicated to paying attention to what occurs within me and within my surroundings when it comes to my biases, privileges, and felt senses of belonging as a white cis queer identified woman of Jewish decent.
 I am dedicated to speaking up when I perceive harm, ignorance or misuses of power.
 I am dedicated to listening and feeling my way through my pain and shame when others call attention to the places where I misstep.

 I want to see a world where all women and all womb carriers know, sense, and feel their connection to the power of earth and, thus, to one another.
 I am dedicated to dismantling whatever in me and whatever around me is in the way of this connection.
 This loss of connection to our ROOTS (those of us that are non-indigenous to the land we were raised on) and our HEARTS has everything to do with the injuries that have occurred through colonization.
 We must tend to our bodies and heal the trauma.
 We must know our place and not assume we know others'.
 We must honor the complexity that lives with and the crucial role of relationship.